Here at Memorial Spaulding, we integrate the arts!

 A Little History

-In the summer of 2013, five teachers and I were able to go to a conference and learn more about Integrating the Arts (a passion that I have and focused on in my masters degree as well).
-Since then, our Integrating the Arts committee has grown to have representatives from every grade level, grades K-5, along with representatives from each special area, along with an ELL representative and two special needs educators as well.
-In the school year of 2013-2014, we used each faculty meeting to teach teachers different strategies on how to integrate the arts including Visual Thinking strategies, soundscapes and more to create engaging curriculum for our eager learners.
+In the summer of 2013, five teachers and I were able to go to a conference and learn more about Integrating the Arts through the Department of Education and Lesley University (arts integration is a passion that I have always had and focused on in my masters degree as well).
+Since then, our Integrating the Arts committee has grown to have representatives from every grade level, grades K-5, along with representatives from each special area (the arts and literacy and math), along with an ELL representative and special needs educators as well….it is abundantly clear that this is part of who we are at Memorial Spaulding.

 For years we have had an opportunity to share this work we did with a focus on literacy with YOU in our Integrating the Arts Morning!